 I haven’t received my premium change notification.
 How do I get it?

-A copy of your premium change notification will be sent to you by email or post (depending on your preference) as soon as possible - usually late February to early March.
-If you have any issues you can give us a call on 1300 703 703 or email us and we’ll be happy to help.
+An important policy update, which includes details of your updated premium effective from 1 April 2026, will be sent to you by email or post (depending on your preference) as soon as possible - usually by early March.

 Please note